open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   (for example, the `Span` could be one of the parameters passed to such a function, or a getter could be provided).

-### Span flags

-The OTLP representation for Span and Span Link include a 32-bit field declared as Span Flags.

-Bits 0-7 of the Span Flags field are reserved for the 8 bits of Trace Context flags, specified in [W3C Trace Context](https://www.w3.org/TR/trace-context-2/).
-[See the list of recognized flags](./api.md#spancontext).

-Bits 8 and 9 are defined to report the Remote property associated with the SpanContext `IsRemote` property.
-SDKs should report this information as follows:

-- IsRemote = `true`: Bits 8 and 9 are set in the flags (i.e., `0x300`).
-- IsRemote = `false`: Bit 8 is set in the flags (i.e., `0x100`).

-For example, if the Span's incoming context has flags 0x3 (indicating `Sampled` and `Random`) and the parent SpanContext `IsRemote` = `true`, the resulting Span Flags will equal `0x303`.

 ## Sampling

 Sampling is a mechanism to control the noise and overhead introduced by